Dominican Republic palos

 used by permission torrens and fenton

-These drums are played for saints’ festivals or cofradías, for more personal vow type festivals and for the dead.
+These drums are played for saints’ festivals or cofradías, for more personal vow type festivals and for the dead known as Palo de Muertos.
 Each type of festival commands a different type of rhythm.
 These rhythms are mainly distinguished by the words of the song.
 Really it is not a song as we know it but more like a call and response type of improvisational style of song with the lead singer changing spontaneously.
-The caller refers much to death and dead ancestors.
+The caller refers much to death, dead ancestors and religion.

 Drum dance or baile de palos, is a couple dance that symbolizes ritual pursuit.
 The dance has a balancing step that is alternated with a circular step.
 First going in one direction then changing to the other direction.
 It is said during the death ritual dances that the spirit of the dead person will enter an heir and dance.